warambil/techblog/src/content/08-2020/javascript-arrays-and-arrow-functions.md

 ## Arrays and Arrow Functions

-So far we have seen how to correctly define and use Array Functions.
+So far we have seen how to correctly define and use Arrow Functions.
 Now, we are going to show how to properly use them while *filtering*, *transforming* or *reducing*  arrays.

 For this purpose, we are going to explore some interesting and extensively used methods that JavasScript Arrays have to offer: